-Prototype of Chapter 17 from Clabaugh & Rozycki Understanding Schools HarperCollins 1990
+Rewritten from prototype of Chapter 17 of Clabaugh & Rozycki Understanding Schools HarperCollins 1990

 ©1999 Gary K. Clabaugh & Edward G. Rozycki